parthobardhan/sales-outbound-caller/README.md

-# Sales Outbound Caller
+# SalesAI - Outbound Caller Demo

-An AI-powered outbound sales calling system built with LiveKit Agents that makes automated sales calls and intelligently transfers high-quality leads to human sales representatives.
+An AI-powered outbound sales calling system built with LiveKit Agents.
+This demo showcases how AI agents can make **consented** outbound sales calls, qualify leads through natural conversation, and intelligently transfer high-intent prospects to human sales representatives.

+## Use Case

+**SalesAI** is a SaaS platform for making outbound sales calls to customers who have explicitly requested information.
+This is NOT a robo-dialer - all calls are made to prospects who have given prior consent (e.g., filled out a form, requested info, opted in).

+The AI agent:
+1. Makes the outbound call acknowledging prior consent
+2. Introduces the product/service (demo uses "CloudAnalytics AI")
+3. Asks discovery questions to understand customer needs
+4. Qualifies the lead based on interest and requirements
+5. Transfers to a human sales rep when specific criteria are met

 ## Features

-✅ **AI-Powered Outbound Calls** - Automated sales agent initiates calls to customers
+✅ **Consented Outbound Calls** - Only calls prospects who requested information
-✅ **Intelligent Lead Qualification** - AI qualifies leads through conversation
+✅ **AI-Powered Conversations** - Natural, contextual sales discussions
-✅ **Smart Transfer Logic** - Automatically detects when human intervention is needed
+✅ **Intelligent Transfer Logic** - Detects when human expertise is needed
 ✅ **Warm Handoff** - Sales rep receives conversation summary before connecting
 ✅ **Hold Music** - Professional hold experience during transfers
-✅ **Analytics Ready** - Logs transfer reasons and customer interest levels
+✅ **Two-Room Architecture** - Customer on hold while sales rep is briefed

 ## Architecture

 ### Components

-1. **OutboundAgent** - AI agent that makes initial calls to customers
+1. **OutboundAgent** - AI agent that initiates calls and qualifies leads
 2. **SupervisorAgent** - Briefing agent that summarizes conversation to sales rep
 3. **SessionManager** - Orchestrates the two-room transfer process